A saddle sore, the one thing cyclists, including me, hate to face after a long and enjoyable ride.

 Make sure to adequately clean your skin with soap and water before and after your ride.

 5. Increase Distance Gradually

-No matter how much do you like cycling, even the pro cyclists couldn’t complete their long distance rides in just a few rides.
+No matter how much you like cycling, even the pro cyclists couldn’t complete their long-distance rides in just a few rides.